 How is PFL paid for?

 PFL is supported through mandatory employee contributions.
 The principle is that a relatively modest contribution from all PSC-represented employees creates a substantial PFL benefit that is available to all in times of family need.
-The payroll deduction is 0.511% of the employee’s wages each pay period, up to a maximum amount determined by the annual statewide average weekly wage (SAWW).
+The payroll deduction is a percentage of the employee’s wages each pay period, up to a maximum amount determined by the annual statewide average weekly wage (SAWW).

 Is the deduction tax-deductible?

 PFL deductions are taken from an employees’ after-tax wages and are not “tax-deductible.”
 See NYS notice on taxes for more information.

 Only those PSC-represented employees who meet one of the following conditions may opt out of PFL: